peakrisk/peakrisk/index.rst

 assessments and strategic planning.

 There will be a focus on hurricane and cyber risk.
-However, the long term goal is to produca a model that can be used for comprehensive risk assessment and forecasting.
+However, the long term goal is to produce a model that can be used for comprehensive risk assessment and forecasting.

 Based in Bermuda, the hurricane project will use sources of open data